Egg-Of-Glory999/Windows-8.12-CE/README.md

 ## Logging in

-The login information can be found below.
+The login information can be found in LOGIN.TXT

-Username: Administrator

-Password: 3Iea#\"jcm-?^%